TRENDS IN NEW HOMES

 The next generation should also live in these houses.
 A well-designed home should be able to respond to changing needs.
 It should foresee changing demands and lifestyles of the future by providing flexible internal layouts and allowing for cost-effective alterations.

 All these changes have made the requirement for extra space.
 The sizes of the rooms have increased over the years.
 What was considered a decent living room in the seventies and eighties are much smaller now.
 The home theatre and the large screen televisions need a minimum viewing distance and the living room have to be bigger.
 Many people do not want to keep the television in the living room, because the furniture used in the living room is not comfortable enough to watch a movie sitting for two hours or may not give the privacy one requires.
-Hence an additional room is constructed, one may call it home theatre or a family room.
+Hence an additional room is constructed, one may call it a home theatre or a family room.
 It is nice to have this room in all the houses so that all the members of the family can gather together if the budget permits.

 Usually the bigger the size of the room, the greater the flexibility in planning.
 Nobody imagined 20 years ago that computers and laptops will become so common in houses.
 A 4000 sq.ft house was considered very large, but no longer in the present context.
 When I started the practice 30 years ago, the number of electrical points given in a bedroom was few.
-One tube light, one tungsten lamp and one plug point was the norm.
-But now, we provide table lamps, dressing mirror lamps, plug points near the table and one either side of the bed and provision for a telephone point also.
+One tube light, one tungsten lamp, and one plug point were the norm.
+But now, we provide table lamps, dressing mirror lamps, plug points near the table and one on either side of the bed and provision for a telephone point also.

 Where do most of the Changes happen?

-Will the sizes of the houses become smaller in future?
+Will the sizes of the houses become smaller in the future?
 Maybe in the cities where the land is scarce.

-Preferably the height of the rooms should be more than 10 feet which are considered normal because you are building your own house.
+Preferably the height of the rooms should be more than 10 feet which is considered normal because you are building your own house.
 It gives a much better feeling especially when the room sizes are more.
 The overall cost will go up marginally, but the feeling will be nice.